Taiko2k/Tauon/docs/guide.md

 ***Select TOP/END***: Home, End
 ***Undo playlist delete***: Ctrl + Z

+### Inbound Streaming

+Compatible with Shoutcast and Icecast streams.
+To open a stream:

+1) Go to MENU -> OPEN STREAM...
+2) Type in address to stream or click paste if link is in clipboard (you can manually copy these out of m3u files) (Must start with http:// or ftp://)
+3) Click GO

+To record a steam, once a stream has been opened, re enter the open stream box and click REC.
+If this fails, try make sure the encoder directory is valid and has write permissions.
+Recording are encoded to OGG at about 100kbs and are automatically split when on metadata change.

 ### Outbound Streaming

 1) Install, configure (optional) and start Icecast.
 See config.txt for optional further setup.